clogan1227/NanaCalendar/DeploymentSummary.md

 # Set environment variable for display
 export DISPLAY=:0

-# Auth token for kiosk mode
+# Auth token for kiosk mode.
+Used to identify pi for automatic authentication without intervention
 KIOSK_TOKEN=""

 # Local URL for kiosk display